 Restaurant tumblers are often characterized by their straight sides, traditional plastic construction, flat bottom, and no handle or stem.

-Standard height of goblet glasses ranges between six to nine inches, and the bowl diameter between three to six inches.
+The standard height of goblet glasses ranges from six to nine inches and the bowl diameter is between three and six inches.
 These are important dimensions to ensure you get the right glass dishwasher rack to accommodate your goblet glasses.
 Capacities range between 10 to 14 ounces.

 Many establishments have opted to use mixing glasses for an all-purpose beverage glass, and if you’re only looking for one type of glassware for your establishment, this type of glass could be a safe bet.
 A pint (16 ounces) is the standard capacity for mixing glasses, though they also come in larger capacities, such as 14 and 20 ounces.